JoseyKinnaman/record_collector/README.md

 <!-- ---------front-end----------- -->
-* CSS for displaying records... tile, grid ? something cool..display users saved albums in mainContent
-* work on search function for searching a collection
+* work on search function for searching a collection -> gem "pg_search"
+* scopes for sorting

 * project title
-* fix login and signin views (add authorizations for what a user can see)
-* add content to homepage
 * _general styling
+* _gallery view/tiling for albums

 ## Technologies Used